 While on a global level the matter has escalated to new heights in the Trump era, in India it remains a relatively dormant subject in the Modi age.
 Most Indian influencers maintain their focus on ‘creating content’ while choosing to stay away from controversial dialogues.
 However, there are some brave lotuses in this Indian pond of superficiality, who have devoted their efforts to a cause that plagues supermodels and mediocre souls like us alike.

-So we decided to chat over the subject with 3 such bold women who are trying to make a difference to the psychology of our bodies, one Instagram post at a time.
+So we decided to chat over the subject with bold women who are trying to make a difference to the psychology of our bodies, one Instagram post at a time.

 Roshini Kumar (R) - @Rosh93

 Roshini is a Cancer survivor who is using her life's 2nd chapter to be the bolder version of her old self.
 As photographer, she doesn't hesitate to initiate dialogues about periods, body hair, cellulite etc. She is a a self proclaimed 'Body Positivity Unicorn' and rightly so.
 (Read her Badass Interview)

 Anushka Kelkar (A) - @BrownGirlGazin